-The Company incurred a net loss of \$5.8 million and negative cash flow from operating activities of \$19.1 million in fiscal 2014.
-Due to the impact of the Company's financial performance in fiscal 2014 and the level of capital expenditures requirements related to renewing of its store leases in Canada during the next two fiscal years, there is a possibility that its existing cash, cash generated from operations and funds available under its credit agreements could be insufficient to fund its future operations, including capital expenditures, or repay debt when it becomes due.
+The Company incurred a net loss of \$8.6 million in fiscal 2015 and a net loss of \$5.8 million in fiscal 2014 and negative cash flow from operating activities of \$19.1 million in fiscal 2014.
+Maintenance of sufficient availability of funding through an adequate amount of committed financing is necessary for us to fund our day-to-day operations.
+Our ability to make scheduled payments of principal, or to pay the interest or additional interest, if any, or to fund planned capital expenditures and store operations will depend on our ability to maintain adequate levels of available borrowing and our future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative and regulatory factors, as well as other events that are beyond our control.
+Due to the impact of the Company's financial performance in fiscal 2015 and fiscal 2014 and the level of capital expenditures requirements related to renewing store leases mostly in Canada over the next two fiscal years, there is a possibility that its existing cash, cash generated from operations and funds available under its credit agreements could be insufficient to fund its future operations, including capital expenditures, or repay debt when it becomes due.

-As a result of the above, the Company will need to raise additional funds through public or private equity or debt financing, including funding from governmental sources which may not be possible as the success of raising additional funds is beyond the Company's control.
+As a result of the above, the Company will need to raise additional funds through public or private equity or debt financing, including funding from governmental sources, which may not be possible as the success of raising additional funds is beyond the Company's control.
 The majority shareholder is not bound to provide this financing.
 The incurrence of additional indebtedness would result in increased debt service obligations and could result in operating and financing covenants that could restrict the Company's operations.
 Financing may be unavailable in amounts or on terms acceptable to the Company or at all, which may have a material adverse impact on its business, including its ability to continue as a going concern.

 The Company believes that it will be able to adequately fund its operations and meet its cash flow requirements for at least the next twelve months.
 This determination, however, could be impacted by future economic, financial and competitive factors, as well as other future events that are beyond the Company's control.
-If any of the factors or events described previously result in operating performance being significantly lower than currently forecasted or if the Company's senior lenders impose additional restrictions on its ability to borrow on the Company's collateral or if the Company does not maintain positive excess availability under its senior secured revolving credit facilities, there could be significant uncertainty about the Company's ability to continue as a going-concern, and its capacity to realize the carrying value of its assets and repay its existing and future obligations as they generally become due without obtaining additional financing which may not be available.
+If any of these factors or events result in operating performance being significantly lower than currently forecasted or if the Company's senior lenders impose additional restrictions on its ability to borrow on the Company's collateral or if the Company does not maintain positive excess availability under its senior secured revolving credit facilities which is an event of default and the lenders have the right to demand repayment of balances owed under these credit facilities, there could be significant uncertainty about the Company's ability to continue as a going-concern, and its capacity to realize the carrying value of its assets and repay its existing and future obligations as they generally become due without obtaining additional financing which may not be available as explained above.
 These financial statements do not reflect adjustments that would be necessary if the going concern assumption was not appropriate.